YPinto-Lab/abx/README.md

 Run the ciprofloxacin report
 ---------------------------

-From the repository root you can run the report (produces per_subject_trends.pdf):
+From the repository root you can run the report (produces per_subject_trends.pdf).
+Data inputs now live under `ciprofloxacin study/data`, and the runner locates them
+automatically:

 ```bash
 # use your project venv (recommended)